ASHdevelopment/standards/css.md

 > Why?
 All of our styles should be formatted so that they are clean, concise, and easily readable by any developer on the team

 * Put a space after the selector/before the opening brace `{` in rule declarations
-* Class names should be camelCased
+* Class names should be lowerCamelCased
 * When using multiple selectors for a style declaration, put each selector on its own line
 * Each property goes a new line
 * For style properties, put a space after the semicolon (`:`)